Small beach hotel at Mondragó, a restored Mallorcan finca among vines, and family apartments at Playa de Palma

 What is often missing in public debate

-The island needs investment, that is true.
-But these three examples simultaneously show two sides: variety in the offer and growing pressure on resources.
+The island needs investment, that is true, but coverage about rising costs underlines the stakes in Balearic Islands: Housing Becomes a Luxury — Who Will Stay on the Island?.
+These three examples simultaneously show two sides: variety in the offer and growing pressure on resources.
 While visitors will likely welcome the choice, locals face questions that rarely make headlines.

 Labor market: Smaller high-standard establishments compete for well-trained staff.
 In a season when many businesses are already calling for workers, this can lead to higher wages — good in the short term for employees, but in the long term it can cause personnel shortages if there is no structural training and career perspective.